Coronavirus & UA Education Abroad: FAQS

 - Do I have to quarantine after returning to the U.S.?
-The answer to this question depends on whether you have received an FDA-approved COVID-19 vaccine or not.
+The answer to this question depends on whether you have been fully vaccinated for COVID-19 or not.
 Please see below for further details and requirements:

 - You do NOT need to self-quarantine after arriving in the United States.

 - You should continue to follow CDC’s recommendations for traveling safely.

 - Get tested with a viral test 3-5 days after travel.

 - If you are NOT fully vaccinated:

 - Get tested with a viral test 3-5 days after travel AND stay home and self-quarantine for 7 days after travel.

 - Even if you test negative, stay home for the full 7 days.